List of national founders

-The following list of national founding figures is a record, by country, of people who were credited with establishing a state.
+The following is a list of national founders of sovereign states who were credited with establishing a state.
 National founders are typically those who played an influential role in setting up the systems of governance, (i.e., political system form of government, and constitution), of the country.
 They can also be military leaders of a war of independence that led to the establishment of a sovereign state.

 Africa

-Algeria

-Ahmed Ben Bella served as first Prime Minister of Algeria from 1962 to 1963, then as first President of Algeria from 1963 to 1965.

-Angola

-Agostinho Neto served as first President of Angola from 1975 to 1979.

-Benin

-Hubert Maga served as first President of Dahomey from 1960 to 1963.

-Botswana

-Seretse Khama served as first President of Botswana from 1966 to 1980.

 Burkina Faso

-Thomas Sankara served as first President of Burkina Faso from 1983 to 1987.